MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-dashboards-overview.md

 ### Column layout

 A Column Layout is an empty dashboard that allows you to set your own layout and add and configure your own set of widgets.
-When you create the dashboard, you specify the number of columns that it'll have.
+When you create the dashboard, you specify the number of columns that it will have.
 The dashboard will start with one cell in each column.
-You can add additional cells by selecting the gear icon at the top right of the dashboard and selecting Add Cell.
+You can add more cells by selecting the gear icon at the top right of the dashboard and selecting Add Cell.

 ### Grid layout

 A Grid Layout is an empty dashboard that allows you to set your own layout and add and configure your own set of widgets.
-When you create the dashboard, you specify the number of cells that it'll have and select a layout for the cells.
+When you create the dashboard, you specify the number of cells that it will have and select a layout for the cells.
 You can change the layout of the cells after the dashboard has been created, but you can't change the number of cells.

 ## Dashboard widgets